Syda Bbumba

 Syda Namirembe Bbumba (last name sometimes spelled Bumba) (born 7 January 1952) is a Ugandan accountant, politician and banker.
 She served in the Cabinet of Uganda as Minister of Energy and Minerals from 2002 to 2006, Minister of Gender, Labor and Social Development from 2006 to 2008, Minister of Finance from 2009 to 2011, and Minister of Gender, Labor and Social Development again from 2011 to 2012.
 She was also the elected Member of Parliament for Nakaseke County North, Nakaseke District She was the Chairperson of the Parliamentary Committee on National Economy and also Chairperson of the Parliamentary Islamic Banking Forum.
 She was Sub-Saharan Africa's representative to the OIC Women Advisory Panel.

-Background and education
+Early life and education

-Syda Bbumba attended Trinity College Nabbingo for her high school education.
+Syda Bbumba was born on 7 January 1952.
+She attended Trinity College Nabbingo for her high school education.
 She also attended Makerere College School before she entered university.

 She holds a Bachelor of Commerce (BCom) degree in Accounting, obtained from Makerere University in 1974.
 She attended the University of East Anglia in the United Kingdom, and holds a diploma in business finance from a university in Greece.
 Her Master of Business Administration (MBA), was obtained from Kampala International University in 2006.